Sovichea10/Upgrading-Jenkins/README.md

   ▶ Jenkins requires Java 11 or newer

-  ▶ Use Versions Node Monitors plugin to verify that agents are running a compatible version of Java.
+  ▶ Use `Versions Node Monitors` plugin to verify that agents are running a compatible version of Java.
+  ▶ Update Jetty version to support OpenSSL